Tidal response from scattering and the role of analytic continuation

 \subsubsection{Angular dependence}

-Having obtained the solutions for the scalar field for $\ell=0$, we will next recover the angular dependence of the solution by applying partial STF derivatives, corresponding to a spherical-harmonic decomposition.\footnote{Note that we consider spatial derivatives since time derivatives only generate powers of $\omega$. } Therefore, the full solutions for arbitrary multipolar order $\ell$ are given by
+Having obtained the solutions for the scalar field for $\ell=0$ we will next apply partial STF derivatives, corresponding to a spherical-harmonic decomposition.
+The goal is to recover the angular dependence from the $\ell=0$ solution and relate the physical amplitudes $C^L_{\rm in/out}$ to the regular/irregular basis $C^L_{\rm reg/irreg}$ for generic multipolar order $\ell$.
+Therefore, the full solutions for arbitrary multipolar order $\ell$ are given by